PUB HLTH 4500OL - Developing a Novel Research Question

 Graduates are self-aware and reflective; they are flexible and resilient and have the capacity to accept and give constructive feedback; they act with integrity and take responsibility for their actions.

-Other resources will be available via MyUni and will include: journal articles; government reports; video resources; online data bases; web-based tutorials and activities.
+Other resources will be available via MyUni and may include: journal articles; government reports; video resources; online data bases; web-based tutorials and activities.

 Recommended ResourcesJohn W. Creswell.
 A Concise Introduction to Mixed Methods Research.
 Sage Publications 2014, ISBN-13: 978-1483359045